-The above limits apply at the point where the wastewater is discharged to the POTW and apply to instantaneous maximum concentrations.
-All concentrations for metallic substances are for total metal unless indicated otherwise.
-The General Manager may impose mass limitations in addition to the concentration-based limitations above.
+.

 Analytical Requirements.
 All pollutant analyses, including sampling techniques, to be submitted as part of a Wastewater Discharge Permit Application or report shall be performed in accordance with the techniques prescribed in 40 CFR Part 136 and amendments thereto, unless otherwise specified in an applicable categorical Pretreatment Standard.

 BMPs.
-The General Manager may develop Best Management Practices (BMPs), by ordinance or in individual Wastewater Discharge Permits, or general permits, to implement the requirements of this ordinance.
+The District Manager may develop Best Management Practices (BMPs), by ordinance or in individual Wastewater Discharge Permits, or general permits, to implement the requirements of this ordinance.

 Right of Revision.
 The District reserves the right to establish, by ordinance or in individual Wastewater Discharge Permits or in general permits, more stringent standards or requirements on discharges to the POTW consistent with the purpose of this ordinance.

 Dilution.
 No user shall ever increase the use of process water, or in any way attempt to dilute a discharge, as a partial or complete substitute for adequate treatment to achieve compliance with a discharge limitation unless expressly authorized by an applicable Pretreatment Permit Standard or Requirement.
-The General Manager may impose mass limitations on users who are using dilution to meet applicable Pretreatment Permit Standards or Requirements, or in other cases when the imposition of mass limitations is appropriate.
+The District Manager may impose mass limitations on users who are using dilution to meet applicable Pretreatment Permit Standards or Requirements, or in other cases when the imposition of mass limitations is appropriate.

 SEC.
 6.09.02.
-The General Manager shall cause to be prepared from time to time a list of the maximum permissible quantities or concentrations of certain constituents in industrial or wastewater flows and otherwise issue detailed directions for meeting the requirements of this section.
+The District Manager shall cause to be prepared from time to time a list of the maximum permissible quantities or concentrations of certain constituents in commercial and industrial or wastewater flows and otherwise issue detailed directions for meeting the requirements of this section.

 Limitations on wastewater strength in this ordinance may be supplemented with more stringent limitations provided: